xzpeter/fiox/README.md

 To distinguish fiox config file with fio origin ones, I defined to use
 \*.fiox for fiox config files, and fiox.pl will generate \*.fio config files using this \*.fiox file.

+needed libraries:
+- Carp::Assert
+- JSON::Parse

+Please install these libraries first.
+I would like to suggest to use 'cpanm' to do it. :)